gwtproject/gwt-site/src/main/markdown/eco/eco-system.md

 the old groupId **com.google.gwt**, GWT can also be loaded with the new groupId: **org.gwtproject**.
 Starting from 2.11.0 GWT will only be available under the groupId of **org.gwtproject**.

+GWT 2.11.0 will be the last release that supports Java 8.

-GWT 2.11.0 will be the first release that requires Java 11!
+GWT 2.12.0 will be the first release that requires Java 11.

 Currently we have started the work on GWT 2.12.0.
 This release will focus on implementing new Java Language features.
-See the [roadmap](/oadmap.html) for more information.
+See the [roadmap](/roadmap.html) for more information.

 ## Third Party Dependencies